Close

 Mechanical Issues

 If the trucking company owns the truck that hit you, they could be liable for any mechanical issues.
-Trucking companies are legally required to service vehicles and inspect them to avoid equipment failure.
+Trucking companies are legally required to service vehicles and inspect them regularly to avoid equipment failure.
 Equipment failure is responsible for many accidents, from burst tires to lighting malfunctions to brake failure.
 If repair, service, or inspection mistakes led to your crash, the trucking company might be responsible for failing to catch those issues.

 Statute of Limitations for NYC Truck Accident Lawsuits